How Should I Organize My Tax Returns and Other Financial Documents?

 How long should I keep my financial records?

 According to the IRS, a typical audit happens three years after the original tax return, but you can also get audited up to six years after the tax return was filed.
 You should save your tax returns for at least six years after the return was filed, if not indefinitely, since the only way to prove you filed something correctly is to provide the tax return itself.
 If you filed an unusually complicated tax return, you're self-employed or you think anything on your tax return might trigger questions from the IRS, it's even more important to save a copy.
-If space is an issue, use a scanner to keep digital copies.
+If space is an issue, create a digital copy.

 For cars, boats, electronics, jewelry, real estate and other major purchases, keep the proof of purchase and any corresponding warranty paperwork as long as you own the property—and up to seven years after you resell or otherwise no longer own the property.
 If you have an appraisal or other paperwork that pertains the property, make sure to keep it all together.
-It's always a good idea to keep paperwork related to a particular purchase stapled or clipped together.
+It's always a good idea to keep paperwork related to a particular purchase in the same place.

 Keep physical copies of all documents until the loan is paid in full.
 After you've finished paying off the loan, keep a digital copy as your proof of payment.
 If you receive a payoff letter or paperwork indicated you have paid off the loan, keep that with your loan documents.